Teen Driver’s Licenses in Arkansas

 At 14 years old, you may obtain a motor-driven cycle license in Arkansas.
-A motor-driven cycle is defined as a vehicle with an engine between 50 cc and 250 cc.
-This license expires after 2 years and costs $4.
+A motor-driven cycle is defined as a vehicle with an engine under 250 cc.
+This license expires when you turn 16 years old and costs $4.

-A 4-year motorcycle license may be obtained at 16 years old for a fee of $12.
+A motorcycle license may be obtained at 16 years old for a fee of $12.
+It will be valid for 4 years.
 If you’ve already obtained a driver’s license, you may add a motorcycle endorsement to it for $10.